-The tour leader’s voice rings out with a strong American accent, “Stay on this side of the ropes, please.
+The tour leader’s voice rings out with a strong American accent, “Stay on this side of the barriers, please.
 They’re protecting the sand dunes.”

-A Canada Goose, followed by three fluffy goslings, waddles across the track and into the dunes.
+A Canada Goose, followed by two fluffy goslings, waddles across the dunes.
 Terri notices the baby geese and abandons her fielding position to join the bird watchers.

 Fiona trails after her.
 “Invaders taking photographs of invaders,” she scoffs and takes Terri’s hand to lead her back to the cricket game.